sut-ai/notes/notebooks/15_learning_a_decision_tree/index.md

 There are two main approaches in making a tree smaller and simpler:

-- Stop growing the tree before overfitting
+- Stop growing the tree before overfitting (pre-pruning)

-  For example we could bound the depth or the number of leaves in our tree.
-The problem that arrises in this case is to how to label a leaf when it contains impure data.

-  Another example would be the base case 3, which as previously stated, isn't practicaly optimal
+  For example we could bound the depth or the number of leaves in our tree, or maybe the minimum number of samples produced from a leaf. this heuristic is also known as *early stopping*.
+Although a fast approach, pre-pruning can lead to underfittnes of data if the growth is stopped too early.
+This might happen in cases that a split seems to be of little benefit to the tree, while subsequent splits could've optimized it significantly.
+An example would be the base case 3, which as previously stated, isn't practicaly optimal.

-- Prune after growing the full tree
+- Prune after growing the full tree (post-pruning)

+  Another alternative approach to pruning a decision tree, also known as backward pruing.
+In this method, certain nodes and branches and nodes will be removed from the tree, decreasing the size of the tree and increasing its accurasy on the data set.

+  Two of the most common strategies which are discussed here are __reduced error pruning__ and __chi-squared pruning__.

 #### Reduced Error Pruning